Battle of Pavón: Consequences

 The battles of Cepeda, Caseros and Pavón were possibly some of the armed conflicts with the most significance in Argentine history, by its institutional consequences, as by the realignment of almost every other political actor after each of the battles.

 After seeing Urquiza's inaction, Mitre gathered his troops.
 Part of the federalist cavalry advanced to Pergamino, occupying the town.
 After a reaction from the porteño cavalry, the federalists retreated back to Santa Fé, and Mitre started his advance into that province.
 Several months had passed from the date of the battle.
 In the following months, the porteño advance was unstoppable.
 The only federalist army capable of opposing them was Urquiza's, but he did not act and almost dismantled it.

 Seeing the interior being invaded, Derqui resigned and took refuge in Montevideo.
 A few weeks later vice-president Juan Esteban Pedernera declared the national government dissolved.
 Starting on that moment, Mitre projected his influence in the whole country: all the federal governors – with the notable exception of Urquiza – were deposed in the final weeks of the year and the first few weeks of 1862.
 Some were deposed by local unitarians, counting on the vicinity of the Buenos Aires army, others directly by the invading porteño army.
 The ones that avoided that fate, came together to accept that the national government was over, and left to Buenos Aires governor Bartolomé Mitre the task of the national reorganization.

-Mitre was elected president of the nation by means of new elections -organized by the new provincial governors- from where federalist candidates were forbidden.
+Mitre was elected president of the nation by means of new elections – organized by the new provincial governors- from where federalist candidates were forbidden.
 Porteños also took the national government ministries and a good deal of the seats in Congress.

 The country's capital, which had been relocated to Paraná by Urquiza, was again moved to Buenos Aires city, so the national government had to accept being a guest of the Buenos Aires city government.
-The location of the new national capital allowed the porteños to defend their interests effectively.
 In the following years, Argentina maintained a nominal federal organization, but the strength and preponderance of Buenos Aires was unbroken.